Thank you! Your submission has been received!

 Coaching Your Team to Build the Bank

-You set the culture, but your staff lives it.
-Since parents interact with teachers more than anyone else, trust-building must be an organizational priority.
+You set the culture.
+Your staff lives it.
+Since parents interact with teachers more than anyone else, trust-building has to be an organizational priority — not a personal trait you happen to have.

-Step 1: Lead by Example-Your staff will mirror what they see.
-If you are warm but rushed with them, they will be warm but rushed with parents.
-If you remain steady under pressure, they learn that steadiness is the standard.
-If you treat every parent with respect and professionalism, even the tough ones, your staff will do the same!
+Lead by example.
+Your staff will mirror what they see.
+If you're warm but rushed with them, they'll be warm but rushed with parents.
+If you stay steady under pressure, they learn that steadiness is the standard.
+If you treat every parent with respect — including the tough ones — your staff will do the same.

-Step 2: Teach the "Why"-Don't assume your team knows how to build relational equity.
-Use your staff meetings to pull back the curtain.
+Teach the why.
+Don't assume your team knows how to build relational equity.
+Use staff meetings to pull back the curtain.

-• Is there a parent relationship right now that feels "reactive"?
-What would a small "deposit" look like this week?
+• Is there a parent relationship that feels reactive right now — and what would one small deposit look like this week?

-• Looking in the mirror at 8:00 AM: Does my physical presentation signal "I’ve got this," or "I'm overwhelmed"?
+• Looking in the mirror at 8 AM, does your physical presentation signal "I've got this" or "I'm overwhelmed"?

-• If a parent was asked "Does the Director truly see my child?", what would their honest answer be?
+• If a parent were asked "Does the director truly see my child?" — what would their honest answer be?